Kerdek/MicroGC/README.md

 ## Setting Cleanup Functions

 You can define cleanup functions which will be called when a cell is being cleaned up.
-Use `set_cleanup` to specify a cleanup function for a particular type.
+Use `gc::set_cleanup` to specify a cleanup function for a particular type.
 The cleanup function takes a `gc::value` parameter, which is large enough to hold a pointer.

 ```cpp
 void cleanup_nop(gc::value) { }